 In the Virtual Learning or Virtual Plus Learning (secondary only) pathways, students must have access to the Internet at home and must have a device for their online learning, which can be their own or an LISD device.

 Students opt to participate in virtual learning full-time from home.

 Virtual Learning Plus (secondary only):

-- Virtual Learning Plus will serve students who opt to participate in virtual learning from home, but will also provide students the opportunity to participate in some elective courses in person, on campus.
+Students opt to participate in virtual learning from home with some elective courses in person, on campus.

 As a reminder, families also have the option of the In-Person Learning pathway.